Pregnancy and infancy

 Across Kirklees there are a number of initiatives supporting people through their pregnancy and infancy:

-- The Kirklees Integrated Healthy Child Programme (HCP) is a newly commissioned collaboration of services for children, young people and families.
-It includes the health visiting service which has expertise particularly for families and children aged 0-5 years.
+- Thriving Kirklees is a newly commissioned collaboration of services for children, young people aged 0 to 19 and their families.
+Thriving Kirklees includes the health visiting service which has expertise particularly for families and children aged 0-5 years.
 A specialist arm of health visiting – known as Family Nurse Partnership (FNP) - supports vulnerable parents-to-be, especially young mothers, from earlier in pregnancy.
 It can provide more intensive and extended support, building the confidence and skills of young parents in order for them to empathise and nurture a child.
 A wide range of specialist skills will be cascaded at appropriate levels across all staff and also extending to volunteers, peer supporters and the wider community.
 This will enable more face to face contact and support for young and expectant families and build the capacity to nurture within communities.